One of our primary goals at the beginning of the school year is to get to know our students. This is important for several reasons.

 Is there anything more important and basic than learning students’ names early in the year?
 Make it your goal to have all names learned by the end of the first week.
-There are lots of practical strategies for learning names: wear name tags, play name games, use students’ names frequently, and of course, practice-practice-practice.
+There are lots of practical strategies for learning names: wear name tags, play name games, team-building games, use students’ names frequently, and of course, practice-practice-practice.

 Week 2: Share Goals